Jacob-MacMillan-Software/jacob-macmillan-software.github.io/_posts/2024_04_05_replicating_game.md

 If we did everything correctly, you should see your server printing out the players coordinates as you walk around the map in game.
 Congratulations, you have half of a replicating game.
 Now we need the server to tell the client where everyone else is.

-To do this, we will need to add a function the game to recieve messages from the server.
+To do this, we will need to add a function the game to receive messages from the server.
 This is pretty simple:

 ```js
 function handleMessage(message) {